humhub/documentation/docs/admin/troubleshooting.md

 -------------------

 **How to file a bug**

 - Go to our issue tracker on GitHub: https://github.com/humhub/humhub/issues
 - Search for existing issues using the search field at the top of the page
 - File a new issue including the info listed below
-- Thanks a ton for helping make Brackets higher quality!

 **When filing a new bug, please include:**